Are you across the ethics of investment management? Here’s how and why to keep your service provider accountable. (Reading time 3:10 mins)

 - Loyalty to clients – placing client interests before our own, preserving confidentiality, remaining independent and objective.

-- Investment Process and Actions – prudence in managing client assets, not engaging in market manipulative practises, having a reasonable basis for investment decisions and following set mandates.
+- Investment Process and Actions – prudence in managing client assets, not engaging in market manipulative practices, having a reasonable basis for investment decisions and following set mandates.

 - Trading – not acting on material non-public information, giving priority to investments made on behalf of clients over personal interests and maximising client portfolio value by seeking best execution.